jmd-dk/concept/_sources/parameters/input_output.rst.txt

                       may be erroneously located outside of the box.
 If a particle is positioned exactly on the upper boundary :math:`L_{\text{box}}`, this is silently wrapped back
                       to :math:`0`.
-Positions beyond this as well as as negative positions are counted as out-of-bounds.
+Positions beyond this as well as negative positions are counted as out-of-bounds.

                       If this parameter is set to ``False`` (the default), any